 1. A minimum of 12 semester hours of credit in teacher education courses earned at UH-Victoria.
 2. Satisfactory completion of designated teacher education courses except student teaching.
-3. An overall grade point average of at least 2.5 and an average of at least 2.5 in both the teaching field(s) courses and teacher education courses.
+3. An overall GPA of at least 2.75 and an average of 2.75 in all UHV courses.
 4. A candidate enrolled in SEDU 4303, 4304 and SEDU 4308 (student teaching and the professional seminar) should be in the last full semester before graduation.
 5. A student enrolled in student teaching may take no more than 3 semester hours in conjunction with the student teaching courses.
 The course must be taken in the evening after the student teaching day or taken online and cannot be a methods course (FEDU 3321, LITY 4364, CUIN 4313).
 Any exceptions must be approved by the Director of Field Experiences.